mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## ADC
 - How does an ADC work?
+- How does a flash ADC work?
+- How does a SAR ADC work?
+- Design an ADC.

 ## DAC
 - How does a DAC work?
+- Design a DAC.

 ## PLL
 - What can you use increase clock frequency?
 - How does a PLL work?
 - What happens if your PLL locks too fast or too slow?